 26 " Regulatory Policy Committee (August 2010) Reviewing Regulation.
-3. Provide clear, robust and consistent signals to business Greater policy certainty through effective long-term signals will lead to an increase in investment in green technologies and infrastructure.
-The Aldersgate Group's recent report on Greening the Economy27 suggests that effective policy should aspire to be: Credible.
-Legal, enforceable, fully deliverable and supported by an overarching vision with fixed numerical targets.
+3. Provide clear, robust and consistent signals to business

+Greater policy certainty through effective long-term signals will lead to an increase in investment in green technologies and infrastructure.
+The Aldersgate Group's recent report on Greening the Economy suggests that effective policy should aspire to be:

 Consistent.
 Providing confidence that a policy direction will be maintained, implementing progressive, and avoiding retrospective, changes.
 Bankable.
 Risk and reward levels are attractive over clear investment timeframes, with no shocks to damage early investors.
 Uncertain regulation polarises the private sector, with some 'over managing' (for example, by paying high prices for carbon or waste) and others sitting back in the hope that there will be government procrastination.
 Either way the cost of uncertainty is likely to be higher than the cost of an appropriate level of consistent regulation.
 This is most clearly demonstrated with the uncertainty around the CRC Energy Efficiency Scheme, with a number of early movers disadvantaged when the rules of the game were changed unexpectedly.

-CO2 CO2 CO2 CO2 CO2 CO2 CO2 CO2 CO2 CO2 27 " Aldersgate Group (March 2011) Greening the Economy: A Strategy for Growth, Jobs and Success.
+27 " Aldersgate Group (March 2011) Greening the Economy: A Strategy for Growth, Jobs and Success.
 4. Adopt a flexible, proportionate and risk-based approach New kinds of environmental, economic and social challenges require a more sophisticated approach to environmental regulation - one that selects the most appropriate mix of instruments to achieve essential environmental objectives at minimum cost to businesses and public authorities.
-The aim should be to provide a proportionate, risk-based approach that will drive environmental improvements and reward good performance, while still providing reassurance that tough action will be taken against those who fail to meet acceptable standards28.
+The aim should be to provide a proportionate, risk-based approach that will drive environmental improvements and reward good performance, while still providing reassurance that tough action will be taken against those who fail to meet acceptable standards.
 For example, the Environment Agency is increasingly taking a proportionate approach to regulation with businesses that consistently comply with their permit conditions.
-This relieves the administrative burden on these businesses, saving them money and time by reducing inspections of high-performing sites and issuing better guidance that helps businesses do the right thing29.
+This relieves the administrative burden on these businesses, saving them money and time by reducing inspections of high-performing sites and issuing better guidance that helps businesses do the right thing.
 Improving co-ordination between delivery bodies Scotland's Environmental and Rural Delivery Service (SEARS) is a partnership of nine public bodies that offers an improved service to those who manage rural land in Scotland.
 It seeks to provide better information and advice by adopting a streamlined and co-ordinated approach.
 This closer working arrangement leads to a reduction in the number of inspections that need to be carried out which focus on needs and improving environmental outcomes.
-Among the key service improvements since SEARS got underway in June 2008 are annual savings of approximately £133,000 to the sheep farming industry in annual groundwater licence charge waivers and around 5,000 less inspections for land managers 30.
+Among the key service improvements since SEARS got underway in June 2008 are annual savings of approximately £133,000 to the sheep farming industry in annual groundwater licence charge waivers and around 5,000 less inspections for land managers .